Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 Key Takeaways

-Next: Learn how to shift from prompt engineering to context engineering for even better agentic workflows.
+Next: Learn how to shift from prompt engineering to context engineering when your workflow involves longer context and tools.

 Summary